Indian Institute of Horticultural Research: National Horticulture Fair

 Every year since 2018, the institute is organizing National Horticulture Fair (NHF) under various themes for showcasing its technologies to the farmers and entrepreneurs.
-About 50,000 people had visited the fair in year 2020 which was organized under the theme 'Horticulture: Making Farming an Enterprise'.
+About 50,000 people had visited the fair in the year 2020 which was organized under the theme 'Horticulture: Making Farming an Enterprise'.
 In 2021, NHF's theme was 'Horticulture: For Stand-up and Start-up India' and had a footfall of 56,000.
-In the year 2021, the fair went online.
-However, the 2023's fair is under the theme, Innovative Horticultrue for Self-Reliance and its from Feb 22-25, 2023.
+In the year 2022, the fair went online.
+However, the 2023's fair is under the theme, Innovative Horticulture for Self-Reliance and was from Feb 22–25, 2023.
+This year's NHF 2024 theme was "nextgen technology led horticulture for sustainable development" and it attracted about 70,000 visitors during March 5–7, 2024.

 Arka Samachar

-For the benefit of the farmers and other stakeholders and also to share and showcase various latest horticultural production technologies, the institute is bringing out monthly programme on its YouTube channel in seven languages viz., Hindi, Kannada, Telugu, Tamil, Marathi, Malayalam & Odia.
+For the benefit of the farmers and other stakeholders and also to share and showcase various latest horticultural production technologies, the institute brings out monthly program on its YouTube channel[11] in seven languages viz., Hindi, Kannada, Telugu, Tamil, Marathi, Malayalam & Odia.
 The programme episodes will be made live every month on second Friday with the new content coinciding with the monthly horticultural operations in the country.

 Scholarly societies

-The institute houses two scholarly societies viz., Society for Promotion of Horticulture (SPH]) which publishes Journal of Horticultural Sciences (JHS) and Association for Advancement for Pest Management of Horticultural Ecosystems (AAPMHE) which publishes Pest Management In Horticultural Ecosystems (PMHE) peer reviewed journals to communicate the latest research outputs publicly in open access mode.
+The institute houses two scholarly societies viz., Society for Promotion of Horticulture (SPH]) which publishes Journal of Horticultural Sciences (JHS) and Association for Advancement for Pest Management of Horticultural Ecosystems (AAPMHE) which publishes Pest Management In Horticultural Ecosystems (PMHE) peer-reviewed journals to communicate the latest research outputs publicly in open access mode.